-Same asset NOI of the total portfolio increased by 3.8% for the three months ended March 31, 2020.
-Same asset NOI of the rental portfolio increased by 4.3% as a result of rent growth in Montréal and occupancy and rent growth in Toronto.
-Same asset NOI from the UDC portfolio decreased by 2.7% as a result of turnover vacancy.
-Same asset NOI from the development portfolio decreased with the discontinuation of capitalized operating costs as fixturing commenced at 425 Viger and TELUS Sky, as well as the completion of deleasing activity in order to commence development at KING Toronto.
+Same asset NOI of the total portfolio decreased by 0.3% for the six months ended June 30, 2020.
+Same asset NOI of the rental portfolio increased by 0.4% as a result of rent growth in Montréal and rent and occupancy growth in Toronto, partially offset by rent abatements provided under the CECRA program in all regions.
+Same asset NOI of the UDC portfolio decreased by 1.4% as a result of the discontinuation of holdover rents, partially offset by increased ancillary rental revenue.
+Same asset NOI of the development portfolio decreased with the discontinuation of capitalized operating costs as fixturing commenced at 425 Viger and TELUS Sky, as well as the completion of deleasing activity in order to commence development at KING Toronto.